Luceapuce/Highlight-Clip-Generator/README.md

 ## To-do
 - [x] Add a loop to export multiple videos in the same instance of the program.
 - [x] Add functionality for multiple games
-- [ ] Add a feature within the program to add different games without having to edit the constants.py file manually.
+- [x] Add a feature within the program to add different games without having to edit the constants.py file manually.
-- [ ] Look into automatically detecting the Video libraries location.
+- [x] Automatically detecting the Video libraries location.